FirstBuild/pwm-sweeper/README.md

 value over one period.
 The variation is linear.

 ### Instructions
-- Download the repo and open it in the Arduino IDE.
+- Download the repo and open it in the [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 - Change the macro definitions for your needs

 | Macro | Use |